TOSCA II

 TOSCA seemed pleased to see us when we returned to the

 Hinckley yard at Thunderbolt on April 12.
 All was well and we headed out on Saturday, April 13, with just a short hop over to Hilton Head Island, one of our favorite stops so far.
 Alex did a brilliant job of getting into the rather tight marina and docking us.
-We spent a leisurely afternoon strolling around, followed by a very pleasant dinner at CQ's.
-It felt good to be underway again.

 At Hilton Head, we spotted this boat name, which seemed a propos!